syfgkjasdkn/shaere/README.md

 ---

-Since this project is using Æternity's testnet, you can top the account that `:shaere` creates for you in https://faucet.aepps.com/ by pasting your address.
-To learn your address in, for example, [@shaerebot](https://t.me/shaerebot), ask the bot for your address with `/address` command in a private chat.
+Since this project is using Æternity's testnet, you can top the account that `:shaere` creates for you in https://faucet.aepps.com/ by pasting your address there.
+To learn your address in, for example, [@shaerebot](https://t.me/shaerebot), send the bot `/address` command in a private chat.

 ---